RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Prevent some redundant loading of images, reducing bandwidth and improving load speeds.
+* Allow users to add "NEW" maps and minis to tabletops, without having to first edit them.

 ## Plans/TODO